-What specific activities would assist families to help their child develop skills?
+- \ What specific activities would assist families to help their child develop skills?

 Response: The CNMI will continue to implement the Tiers of Intervention and Coaching to meet family needs.
-In addition, the IFSP team will relook at the frequency needed to meet each family's need.

-How will parents gain the skills they need to help their child?
+In addition, the IFSP team - Response: The CNMI will continue to implement the Tiers of Intervention and Coaching to meet family needs.
+In addition, the IFSP team will relook at the frequency needed to meet each family's need. - \ How will parents gain the skills they need to help their child?